A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Methodology

 We employ two \emph{off-policy} techniques to learn $Q$-functions: online, table-based $Q$-learning~\cite{watkins1992q} and batch, feature-based \emph{least squares policy iteration} (LSPI)~\cite{lagoudakis2003least}.
 Let $U$ be our set of users.
 For $Q$-learning we store each $Q$-value $Q(s,i)$, for $s\in S$ and $i \in I$ separately, and after each experience $(s,i,r,s^\prime)$ for a user $u \in U$ we update the $Q$-function:

 where $\alpha$ is the \emph{learning rate}.
 Note that for all users $U$ together one $Q$-function is learned.
-In addition, we use variants of \emph{experience replay}~\cite{lin1992self} which amounts to performing additional updates by "replaying" experienced traces backwards to propagate rewards quicker.
+Algorithm \ref{alg:1} depicts Q-learning.
+In addition, we use variants of \emph{experience replay}~\cite{lin1992self} which amounts to performing additional updates by "replaying" experienced traces backward to propagate rewards quicker.
+In our setting, we sample the experience pairs in chronological order instead of random.
+Using disjoint experience pairs would have been the better alternative if the set of traces we learn from was larger.

 In our second method, LSPI, we employ the basis function representation $\vec{\phi}(s)$ of a state and compute a \emph{linear function approximation} of the $Q$-function, $\hat{Q} = \sum_{j=1}^{k} \phi(s) w_k$, from a batch of experiences $E$.
 Here, $\vec{w} = \langle w_1,\ldots ,w_k \rangle$ consists of tunable \emph{weights}.
 LSPI implements an approximate version of standard \emph{policy iteration} (cf.~\cite{suttonbarto2nd}) by alternating a \emph{policy evaluation step} (Eq~\ref{eq:policyeval}) and a \emph{policy improvement step} (Eq~\ref{eq:argmaxQ}).
-However, due to the linear approximation, the evaluation step can be computed by representing the batch of experiences in matrix form and using them to find an optimal weight vector $\vec{w}$.
+However, due to the linear approximation, the evaluation step can be computed by representing the batch of experiences in matrix form and using them to find an optimal weight vector $\vec{w}$ using algorithms \ref{alg:2} and \ref{alg:3}.
+Various methods can be employed for this, and in our experiments we build on the implementation by David Schwab~\footnote{\url{https://pypi.python.org/pypi/lspi-python/1.0.1}}.